-Use of Artificial Intelligence (AI) tools (e.g, ChatGPT, iA Writer, Marmot, Botowski) is not permitted, and use of these tools will be treated as plagiarism.
+Use of Artificial Intelligence (AI) tools (e.g, ChatGPT, iA Writer, Marmot, Botowski) is not permitted.
+Use of these tools will be treated as plagiarism and students will be subject to a failing grade on that assignment.

 PLNU Academic Accommodations Policy